Linearized Fields for Causal Variational Principles: Existence Theory and Causal Structure: Causal Green's Operators and their Properties

 In the above definitions of~$S^\wedge$, $S^\vee$ and~$G$, we chose the domain of definition as large as possible.
 For the applications, however, it is convenient to restrict attention to a smaller domain of ``nice'' jets.
 To this end, we define

-In order to avoid confusion, we point out that, identifying the jet space with their duals using the pointwise scalar product~\eqref{vsprod}, the space~$\J^*_0$ does in general not agree with~$\Jvary_0$, and~$J^*_\sc$ does not coincide with~$\J_\sc$.
+where~$(\Jvary_0)^\perp$ is again the orthogonal complement of~$\Jvary_0$ with respect to the scalar product~$\la .|.\ra_{L^2(M, d\rho)}$.
+Working modulo such jets reflects the general structure of the global weak equation~\eqref{globweak}, where the inhomogeneity~$\w$ can be changed arbitrarily by jets in~$(\Jvary_0)^\perp$.
+Working modulo such jets, in what follows we do not need to distinguish between weak and strong solutions of the linearized field equations, making it possible to work with the relations~$\Delta S^\vee= \Delta S^\wedge=-\1$.
+Moreover, in view of Lemma~\ref{lemmaquotient} the causal Green's operators, and consequently also the causal fundamental solution~$G$, are well-defined on the equivalence classes obtained by modding out~$(\Jvary_0)^\perp$.
+In the definition of~$\J^*_\sc$ we again mod out~$(\Jvary_0)^\perp$, but this time also respecting the decomposition into the sum of a future and a past spatially compact jet.
+In order to avoid confusion, we also point out that, identifying the jet space with their duals using the pointwise scalar product~\eqref{vsprod}, the space~$\J^*_0$ does in general not agree with~$\Jvary_0$, and~$\J^*_\sc$ does not coincide with~$\J_\sc$.
 The above definitions identify the correct dual jet spaces, independent of the arbitrarily chosen scalar product~\eqref{vsprod}.